 The small business

 Those who run small businesses have no intention to expand and create other firms.
-Essentially, they are subsistence businesses that make a small descent living and usually made up of family members and friends.
-Typical examples of small businesses are local restaurants, grocery shops, hairdressers, dry cleaners, etc. Usually, funding for small businesses comes from small loans and contributions from family and friends.
+Essentially, they are subsistence businesses that small business owners run to make a modest living, often comprising family members and friends.
+Typical examples of small businesses are local restaurants, grocery shops, hairdressers, dry cleaners, etc.

+Usually, funding for small businesses comes from small loans and contributions from family and friends.
 Small business owners are focused on starting and running their own company, either on their own or with the assistance of family members.
 This category of types of entrepreneurs includes numerous small-business owners, as well as consultants.

 Owners of small businesses:

-- Attempt to earn a livelihood through their commercial operations and produce enough profit to sustain their family and way of life.
+Attempt to earn a livelihood through their commercial operations and produce enough profit to sustain their family and way of life.

-- Normally, they are not concerned with quick development and expansion.
+Normally, they are not concerned with quick development and expansion.

-- Instead of seeking investors, companies may decide to obtain a company loan for funding.
+Instead of seeking investors, companies may decide to obtain a company loan for funding.

 Small business entrepreneurship has the potential to turn into large company entrepreneurship when the firm expands swiftly, is purchased by another larger company, or a family member takes the helm and wishes to grow the company.